guhan/zerotociso/docs/EAP.md

 EAP, which stands for Extensible Authentication Protocol, is a framework for various authentication methods used in network communication.
 EAP allows network clients and servers to securely exchange authentication credentials and establish a network connection.
 It is commonly used in wireless networks, virtual private networks (VPNs), and other network security protocols.

 - framework instead of actual protocol
+- originally designed to run on isolated networks so did not have TLS

 ## Extensibility
 EAP is extensible, meaning it supports a wide range of authentication methods, also known as EAP methods.
 Different EAP methods can be used to suit various authentication requirements and security levels.